 Participation in clinical trials is always voluntary.

 You will never be enrolled in a clinical trial without your permission, and you can change your mind about participating in the clinical trial at any time after signing the informed consent forms.
 To stop participation in a study, simply talk to your research team.
 Results can vary for individuals involved in a clinical trial.
 Participants enrolled in clinical trials must have clear and realistic expectations based on their individual health status and diagnosis.

-We are also among the few sites in the U.S. to provide our patients with the orphan drug Droxidopa as it awaits final FDA approval and commericial availability.
+Previously, we were among the few sites in the U.S. to provide our patients with the orphan drug Droxidopa as it awaits final FDA approval and commercial availability.

 Various new and exciting clinical research trials are under review and will be added as we continually strive to bring to you the best and safest studies.